 Explore the relationship between political and psychological processes to develop an advanced understanding of the psychological roots of political behaviour.
 Our Master’s degree gives you an excellent grounding in political psychology and can lead to a career in survey and consumer research, marketing, public relations, political communications and government.

-This programme explores the relationships between political and psychological processes.
-There is now a growing interest among researchers and policy makers in the psychological underpinnings of individual and group behaviour in the political arena.
-This programme is one of the very few in political psychology in the UK, and is designed to provide you with an advanced understanding and training in the psychological roots of political behaviour.
+There is a growing interest among researchers and policy makers in the psychological underpinnings of individual and group behaviour in the political arena.
+This postgraduate degree is one of the few political psychology courses in the UK and explores how people engage with politics and the psychology behind this behaviour.